RupeshKumar4511/Operating-System/README.md

 <br>
 In deadlock Prevention we need to false any of four conditions from (Mutual exclusion, Hold and Wait , No preemption,circular wait.)
 <br>
-1. Mutual Exclusion : To make it false we have to make all resources are sharable .But there some resources which are not sharable like printer,tapeDrive etc because these resources cannot shared by more than process ar a time.
+1. Mutual Exclusion : To make it false we have to make all resources are sharable .But there some resources which are not sharable like printer,tapeDrive etc because these resources cannot shared by more than process at a time.
 <br>
 2. Hold and Wait :
 To make it false when a process comes we provide all the resources what the process is demanding.
 But practically it is not possible because if we provide all resources to a single process then all other process will continuously waiting.